Import CSV to Microsoft Dynamics 365

 </script>

-CSVBox sends parsed and validated CSV data to your Webhook as JSON:
+CSVBox delivers validated CSV rows to your webhook as JSON.
+Example payload:

 {